cristinae/CA-WEAT/README.md

 ## Bias and Size Effect

 The calculation of the statistic and size effect has been adapted from [Lauscher and Glavas (SEM* 2019)](https://github.com/umanlp/XWEAT).
-Please, use ```runCaweat.sh``` specifying the languages to consider (LANGID in the [CA-WEAT file](data/CA-WEATv1.tsv)) and the embedding model.
+Please, use ```runCaweat.sh``` specifying the languages to consider (LANG column in the [CA-WEAT file](data/CA-WEATv1.tsv)) and the embedding model.
 Feel free to change the number of permutations to calculate p-values or the number of bootstraps for confidence intervals.
 If your embedding model has the vocabulary lowercased use the option ```--lower```.

 ### Tables and Plots